 United Nations (UN)

-UN 38.3 (2016): The purpose is different for this standard; it has a focus on the safe transportation of lithium metal and lithium-ion batteries, including altitude, temperature, vibration, shock, and impact/crash testing.
-The vibration test consists of a 3-hour sine sweep in all three axes.
-The shock test applies 3 half-sinusoidal pulses on all 3 axes in both positive and negative directions.
+UN 38.3 (2016): Requirements for the safe transportation of lithium metal and lithium-ion batteries, including altitude, temperature, vibration, shock, and impact/crash testing.
+The vibration test consists of a 3-hour sine sweep in three axes.
+The shock test applies three half-sinusoidal pulses on the three axes in both positive and negative directions.
+As of January 1, 2020, shipments of lithium batteries must provide a test summary that proves the products have passed the UN 38.3 test.